ArtHacker123/opencl-demo-framework/README.md

 # opencl-demo-framework

-showcase framework for implementing and presenting multiple image processing and CV algorithms
+Showcase framework for implementing and presenting multiple image processing and CV algorithms using OpenCL.
+This framework is intended to help testing OpenCL kernel code.

+What it offers:
+- Testing on both static image and a stream of frames from the webcam.
+- Runtime parameters control.
+- Intuitive API for introducing new code